Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 Episode Transcript

-[00:02] Jennifer Wu: Hi everyone.
-Thanks for listening to the Founder Spirit podcast.
+[00:02] Jennifer Wu: Hi everyone, thanks for listening to the Founder Spirit podcast.
 I'm your host, Jennifer Wu.
 In this podcast series, I interview exceptional individuals from all over the world with the founder spirit, ranging from social entrepreneurs, tech founders, to philanthropists, elite athletes, and more.
 Together, we'll uncover not only how they managed to succeed in facing multiple challenges, but also who they are as people and their human story.

-“Journalism is actually an intervention that can help move the needle, because by increasing transparency, you can increase accountability.”
+“Journalism is an intervention that can help move the needle, because by increasing transparency, you can increase accountability.”

 Joining us today is the determined Rhett Butler, founder of Mongabay, a non-profit media organization.
 Reporting on nature and planetary challenges, it is the leading conservation and environmental science news platform that highlights critical issues often overlooked by mainstream media.